ska-sa/katgpucbf/doc/fgpu.design.rst

 FIR kernel.
 This means that the resolution of coarse delay is coarser than for wideband (by the subsampling factor).
-This choice is driven by the access patterns in the various kernels: the DDC kernel depends on knowing at compile time where each packed sample starts within a word, and hence is no amenable to single-sample input offsets.
+This choice is driven by the access patterns in the various kernels: the DDC kernel depends on knowing at compile time where each packed sample starts within a word, and hence is not amenable to single-sample input offsets.

 Multiple outputs